uncount() is provided by the tidyr package, and re-exported

 If

-, then this column is removed.- .id
+TRUE, andweightsis the name of a column indata, then this column is removed.- .id

 Supply a string to create a new variable which gives a unique identifier for each created row.